justanotherdot/justanotherdot/site/posts/lightweight-is-beautiful.md

 author: Ryan James Spencer
 date: 2019-09-08T10:03:00Z
 tags: [pattern, feedback loop, verification]
+image: lightweight-is-beautiful.jpg
+summary: >-
+  We are all guilty of having done the "edit a little bit, go to another terminal, hit the up-arrow a number of times, fire off the found command" dance over and over again at some point in our careers.
+It's such an easy automation to remove these steps!
+IDEs give this to you because they know best about when a buffer or a file has been saved or modified.
+Indeed, people go crazy for IDEs because they provide information directly in the editor.
+hero_font_color: black-bis
 ---

 We are all guilty of having done the "edit a little bit, go to another terminal,